Data Analytics Have Become Vital for State Tourism

 Next, create website tracking and conversions that match up with the outcomes you mapped.
 Just as with government website tracking, settling for the standard metrics provided by your website tracking isn’t going to give you everything you need for web analytics to optimize against these outcomes.

-Without enhanced website metrics that go above and beyond standard analytics deployments, you’ll miss out on many of the data points that help reveal exactly how users are behaving on your website.
+Without enhanced web analytics that go above and beyond standard analytics deployments, you’ll miss out on many of the data points that help reveal exactly how users are behaving on your website.

 One example: Because many website visits from paid and non-paid social media advertising are single page visits from smartphones or tablets, it is often difficult to determine if your landing page content is effective or not.